 26. The Line – dvsn

 Oh my goodness, this song is just so damn luscious to the ears.
 The lyrics are so tender and dvsn’s vocals are incredibly beautiful and heartfelt.
 Guess you can tell that I just LOVE this song.
 This is the second song by dvsn on my list (the first one is at #30).
 Sadly, you don’t hear R&B music like this more, though that hasn’t stopped dvsn from rewarding their fans and attracting new ones with their producing and vocal talents.
-This song always takes me to church in that whenever I hear it I sing to it with my eyes closed, swaying softly while raising my arms in rapture.
+This song always takes me to church in that whenever I hear it, I have to stop myself from singing to it with my eyes closed, swaying softly while raising my arms in rapture.
 This is an alluring song from beginning to end.
 Hell, even the live version is fantastic.
 I hope this group sticks around for awhile.

 25. All the Things She Said – Simple Minds

-I’m not sure if I would’ve ever guessed that this song would’ve made the cut.
+I’m not sure if I would’ve ever guessed that this song would’ve made this list.
 It is one of my top songs by Simple Minds, but I didn’t think I listened to it this much.
 Some of you probably remember them from their bigger hit ‘Don’t You (Forget About Me)‘ from the movie ‘The Breakfast Club.’
 Others are probably thinking that if any Simple Minds song is on a music list, it would’ve been the aforementioned one.
+What can I say?
+I gotta be me!
 As for ‘All the Things She Said’ the lyrics are what I think about, such as “Through the eyes of God, you never know what hate is” which has still stuck with me.
 The music on this song is typical Simple Minds in that it has a mini world music vibe to it, along with some heavy use of synthesizers.
 The background vocalist, Robin Clark, always adds needed heart and heat to their songs.
 Though it’s the oldest song on this list, it’s still a good one.

 24. Helvegen – Wardruna